Finding Your “Blind Spots” – Navigating the Challenges of Unconscious Bias in Today’s Workplace

 – Patricia Devine, Psychology Professor and Director of the Prejudice Lab.

-Here is a simple example of how easy we can fall prey to unconscious bias:
+Here is a simple example of how easily we can fall prey to unconscious bias:

 Imagine that you bought an older home and began to remodel one of the rooms.
 However, you noted that one window, which measured two feet horizontally and two feet vertically, let in an inadequate amount of light.
 Seeking a resolution to this problem, you took your saw and made the opening larger.
 While admiring your work, noting that a significantly increased amount of sunlight now poured through to brighten the room.
 However, when you again measured the dimensions of the window you found that it still measured two feet horizontally by two feet vertically.